- What is the purpose of the judicial board hearing appeal process?

-If you decide to appeal the outcome of your hearing, the process is initiated when you submit a completed Appeal Request Form and a letter detailing the specific reason(s) for your appeal.
+If you decide to appeal the outcome of your judicial board hearing, the process is initiated when you submit a completed Appeal Request Form and a letter detailing the specific reason(s) for your appeal.
 All appeal requests must be submitted to the Office of the Dean of Students, located in 114 Hundley Hall.
 A student submitting an appeal request is responsible for ensuring that the request is received by personnel in the Office of the Dean of Students by the deadline specified in your hearing outcome letter.

 When writing an appeal request, you should make sure that it is detailed, specific, and explains exactly why you believe an appeal is warranted.
 Typically, a charged student is not afforded a meeting to discuss the appeal with the person resolving the request; therefore, you should detail in your appeal request letter all that you want to be considered.

 Your appeal request may include one letter from one character reference (current University of Lynchburg student, faculty, or staff member only).
 This one character reference letter is in addition to information from a character reference that you may have already presented during the judicial board hearing.